Mohammadjamiu/tahugo/content/learnca/thevenins-theorem-explain-with-examples.md

 ---
-title: "Thevenin's Theorem Explain With Solved Examples"
+title: "Thevenin's Theorem Explained With Solved Examples"
 postdate: May 16, 2022
-image: ""
+image: "/images/thev_1.webp"
-description: ""
+description: "Thevenin theorem is a theorem used to model complex circuits into a simple circuit with an equivalent voltage source and resistance."
 alt: ""
-weight: ""
+weight: "8"
 author: Mohammad Jamiu
 categories: ["Circuit analysis"]
 categorylink: /categories/circuit-analysis